mh-salari/mh-salari.ir/_projects/arXiv-squirrel.md

 If you're a AI researcher, I highly recommend giving arXivSquirrel a try.
 It's a great tool for staying up to date on the latest papers and saving time in the process.
 You can find the source code for arXivSquirrel on its GitHub page at [https://github.com/mh-salari/arXivSquirrel](https://github.com/mh-salari/arXivSquirrel).

-you can also find my personalized arXiv feed at this link: [https://arxiv.ai-hue.ir/arxiv.xml](https://arxiv.ai-hue.ir/arxiv.xml)